Placements can be arranged for rural, regional or metro areas. Several resources are available here to assist in planning placements.

-The University has adopted the Victorian Department of Health and Human Services' Student Placement Agreement template which was developed in collaboration between government, health service and education provider representatives.
+The University has adopted the Victorian Department of Health Student Placement Agreement template which was developed in collaboration between government, health service and education provider representatives.
 The template and its associated documents - the Standardised Student Induction Protocol represent the best practice framework for the delivery of student placements.
 The SPA is designed for use by larger placement providers.

 If the University's standard student placement agreement is used, your school/department contact will liaise with the Partnerships Coordinator, Experiential Learning located within the Faculty of Medicine, Dentistry and Health Sciences .
 Please note that if amendments are required on the standard template or a bespoke agreement is received from your organisation, the matter will be referred to our Legal and Risk Department for review.
 Agreements that are reviewed by our Legal Services Office can take up to 3 months to fully negotiate.
 For agreements with international organisations, this process may take up to 6 months.

 The Partnerships Coordinator, Experiential Learning will communicate with your organisation on behalf of the School/Department.
 Please contact email@example.com if you have any further queries about this process.

 The VPLA is a standard form agreement that is ideal for placements that are being arranged with small organisations that only cater for one discipline or for one-off arrangements.
 As this agreement has been drafted in-house by our expert team of lawyers, they take less time to put together and are normally handled directly by the School/Department clinical administration team.